 During the last years of the Trio’s existence, there were also three very moving moments, three tributes to figures who had been very important to the members of the Trio and who had passed away.
 In January 1978, Istomin, Stern and Rose played the Andante from the Schubert Trio in B flat major for Hubert Humphrey’s funeral in Washington.
 In May 1982, the Trio played the first movement of Brahms’ Trio in B major in homage to Abe Fortas, the former Supreme Court judge who had been a staunch defender of music and the arts.
 Their ultimate appearance together was in the ceremony marking the 20th anniversary of Kennedy’s death on November 22, 1983.
 Once again, they performed the Andante from the B flat major Trio by Schubert.
 This was a touching symbol of the end of their adventure.
 Leonard Rose was already ill at the time and was to die less than a year later from leukemia.
 On November 27, 1985, Istomin and Stern participated in the tribute concert organized by the Juilliard School, where Rose had taught so many young cellists.

 Mendelssohn.
 Trio No. 2 in C minor Op.
 66, first movement (Allegro energico e con fuoco).
 Eugene Istomin.
 Isaac Stern.
 Leonard Rose.
 Recorded for Columbia in July 1979.
-The last recording of the Trio Istomin-Stern-Rose and Istomin’s favorite of all.
+The last recording of the Trio Istomin-Stern-Rose and Istomin’s all-time favorite.